aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-xml-configuration.md

         ...
     </aspectran>
     ```
 In this setup, if the `dev` profile is active, only `dev-db.xml` is loaded, registering the H2 `dataSource`.
 If the `prod` profile is active, `prod-db.xml` is loaded, registering the MySQL `dataSource`.
-This provides a clean and robust way to manage environment-specific configurations.
+Additionally, while loading `common-context.xml`, only the `mailService` bean defined within it can be safely overridden and replaced via scoped overriding.
+This provides a clean and robust way to manage environment-specific configurations and module-level overrides.

 ## 2. Common Parameters and Properties